 Equally, there is no better eCommerce platform out there when it comes to growing your business into new markets and territories.
 The platform has dedicated storefronts for creating completely customisable international commerce spaces, which can be unique to the demand and clientele in each of your markets.

-Another benefit like this is the ability to automatically tag customers as they shop, in real time.
+Another benefit is the ability to automatically tag customers as they shop, in real time.
 One common eCommerce strategy, for instance, might be to identify VIP customers whose spend more than your average customer.
 Again, this was once previously a manual task which can now be set and edited to fit the needs of your business.

 Shopify Plus really comes into its own here - it provides a degree of flexibility and sophistication that many eCommerce platforms just can’t provide out of the box - and more than that, provides access to the internals of the system in order to craft a completely custom eCommerce experience for your customers.